youth justice project

 About the Team

-Conrad Engweiler is a formerly incarcerated youth offender who served 25 years in Oregon state correctional facilities and has been out of custody since 2014.
+Conrad Engweiler, Director, Litigation and Policy is a formerly incarcerated youth offender who served 25 years in Oregon state correctional facilities and has been out of custody since 2014.
 Conrad spent 17 years working in the prison law library assisting indigent offenders with all legal issues that presented themselves, including 1983 civil rights claims, family law, post-conviction relief, habeas, administrative appeals, parole board preparation, and appeals.
 Notably, Conrad overturned the Juvenile Aggravated Murder (JAM) rules; he also succeeded in enforcing the application of 20 percent earned credit to the sentences of youth offenders sentenced to life imprisonment.
-Since his release, he has eaten a lot of gummy bears while working as a paralegal to criminal defense and civil rights attorneys around the state of Oregon.
+Since his release, he has been working as a paralegal to criminal defense and civil rights attorneys around the state of Oregon. email@example.com

-Althea Seloover is a private investigator and criminal justice reform advocate.
-She has spent more than ten years (since her early teens) volunteering, researching, working, speaking, organizing, and advocating for criminal justice reform.
-Althea began volunteering at a juvenile detention facility in Oregon in 2012 and has since spent thousands of volunteer hours working with Oregon’s incarcerated youth and adults.
+Althea Seloover, Director, Investigation and Prisoner Support is a private investigator and criminal justice reform advocate.
+She has spent more than fifteen years (since her early teens) volunteering, researching, working, speaking, organizing, and advocating for criminal justice reform.
+Althea began volunteering at a juvenile detention facility in Oregon in 2012 and has since spent thousands of volunteer hours working with Oregon’s incarcerated youth and adults on issues of restorative justice, grief recovery, personal storytelling, and parole preparation.
 In 2013, she co-founded UO Criminal Justice Network at her alma mater, the University of Oregon.
-In 2015, Althea and Conrad started Criminal Defense Support Services, providing paralegal, investigative, and document management services to criminal defense attorneys around Oregon.
-In her spare time, Althea works with incarcerated adults preparing for parole hearings.
+She became aware of the horrors of the Oregon parole system shortly after her first time walking into prison.
+She largely shifted her volunteer work to address those horrors and support individuals in their parole process.
+Althea has seen more than half a dozen youthful offenders return home and begin to build their free adult lives.
+In 2015, Althea and Conrad started Criminal Defense Support Services, providing paralegal, investigative, and document management services to criminal defense attorneys around Oregon. firstname.lastname@example.org

-Trevor Walraven is a formerly incarcerated youth offender who served almost 18 years in correctional facilities starting at age 14.
+Trevor Walraven, Director, Public Education and Outreach is a formerly incarcerated youth offender who served almost 18 years in correctional facilities starting at age 14.
 In February 2016, Trevor successfully proved outstanding rehabilitation and reformation under Oregon’s "Second Look" statute.
 He was the second juvenile lifer to be released under Second Look.
 While incarcerated, Trevor was the youngest elected president of the Oregon State Penitentiary Lifers Unlimited Club.
 He led Oregon’s Inside/Out Think Tank which trains Oregon professors to teach Inside/Out around the globe and oversees Inside/Out classes in Oregon.
-Since his release, Trevor has spoken at many of Oregon’s institutions including universities, correctional facilities, and advocacy organizations about the experience growing up in the state's criminal justice system.
+Since his release, Trevor has spoken at many of Oregon’s institutions including universities, correctional facilities, and advocacy organizations about the experience growing up in the state's criminal justice system. email@example.com